 Willderhope Adventures’ Ford Fiesta car camper

-After living in the western US for 20 years, CJ adventures with her two border collies around the South East of England, in a 2009 Ford Fiesta small car camper.
+After living in the western US for 20 years, CJ adventures with her two border collies traveled around the South East of England, in a 2009 Ford Fiesta small car camper.

 The car is a standard hatchback with five doors.
 However, this adventurous lady set it up for camping.
 This micro camper is simple and very functional and it allows her to get out on weekly adventures.